Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 3. The borrower must be working full-time for an eligible public service employer.

-While these three requirements seem simple, they each represent potential hurdles that can cause problems for borrowers.
+While these three requirements seem simple, they each represent potential hurdles for borrowers.

 Eligible Federal Loans – Not all federal loans qualify for PSLF.
 Fortunately, some loans that don’t qualify can become eligible via the process of Federal Direct consolidation.
 However, going through consolidation also restarts the forgiveness clock.
 Therefore, borrowers who need to consolidate should do so right away.
 It also means that consolidation should only happen when necessary.

 Eligible Public Service Employer – Borrowers who work for the government or a 501(c)(3) non-profit meet this requirement.
-Other public service employers can qualify, but things get a bit more complicated.
+Other public service employers might qualify, but this is a bit more complicated.
 The best way to check employer eligibility is to complete an employer certification form and mail it to your student loan servicer.
-This step initiates a review of your account, which tracks the progress you’ve made towards the required ten years (120 payments).
-For this reason, borrowers should complete an employer certification form every year.
+This step triggers a review of your account, which tracks your progress towards the required ten years (120 payments).
+Accordingly, borrowers should complete an employer certification form every year.

 The Department of Education’s PSLF Help tool is an excellent resource for verifying employer eligibility and tracking progress towards forgiveness.